Satellite conjunction analysis and the false confidence theorem: Epistemic Probability of Collision

 A relative uncertainty of ten may sound high, but it may help the reader to keep in mind the magnitude of the trajectories being estimated, relative to the size of the objects on those trajectories.
 Satellite trajectories are measured in thousands of kilometers; satellites are measured in meters.
 Trajectory uncertainties in conjunction analysis are usually measured in hundreds of meters \cite{sabol2010linearized}.
 For conjunction analysis done more than a week in advance, those uncertainties can grow to kilometers \cite{ghrist2012impact}.
 As a consequence, $S/R$ ratios greater than ten are the rule, not the exception.
 Under those circumstances, even if two satellites are on a collision course, because of probability dilution, the epistemic probability of collision is guaranteed to be small.

-The biggest problem with probability dilution is not its counterintuitiveness; the biggest problem with probability dilution is the \emph{false confidence} that it imbues.
-Due to probability dilution, satellite navigators using epistemic probability of collision as their collision risk metric will always compute a high confidence that their satellites are safe, regardless of whether or not they really are.
+The biggest problem with probability dilution is not its counterintuitiveness; instead, it is the \emph{false confidence} that it imbues.
+Due to probability dilution, satellite navigators using epistemic probability of collision as their risk metric will always compute a high confidence that their satellites are safe, regardless of whether or not they really are.
 The only rare exceptions are conjunctions in which both satellites are extremely well-tracked and at least one of them is relatively large (for an example, see \cite{newman2010overview}).
 From an operational perspective, if taken at face value, epistemic probability of collision is a misleading risk metric.